dezfuture/Memories-2/plan2.md

 * When we check we see that the search by name works but the search by tags is not working so fixing that.
 * on seeing the code the mistake leading to this is that in Home.js in the searchPosts we are only looking for search term so we add **|| tags**.

+#### CLIENT:

+- When we search now we wanna see the posts related to that search or tag search so first in Home.js we first did history.push and then pushed the queried url.
+- Then in the action/posts.js instead of console.logging the data we dispatch the action and gave it a new type **FETCH_BY_SEARCH** now also in the actiontypes.js we add this type and finally in the reducers we added the new case.
+Now we are able to search the posts related to that search.